iainquayle/birch/construct.md

 | 1 -> 1
 | _ -> 0

-match obviously works best on arithmetic types, but can be used on any type that has equality.
+match can be used as an exhastive switch and pattern matching system. if will be specifically for boolean expressions, and will be evaluated in order.

 loops while done through recursion, may have a special rec keyword to help with simple tail recursion situations to reduce boilerplate. either that, or have an anon function that is called back to itself using perhaps self.